coltonstearns/dynamic-gaussian-marbles/README.md

 > This code has been tested on Ubuntu 20.04 with Python 3.10, CUDA 11.7, and PyTorch 2.0.1.

-> This code DOES NOT work with CUDA 12.X due to its dependency on the [FRNN](https://github.com/lxxue/FRNN) package.

 #### Step 1: Create a Python Environment